Marketing and Business Analytics

 This course covers emerging technology applications in business analytics and management.
 The hands-on course contents include the mechanisms of new technologies and how managers can integrate technology innovations into their decision making process.

-BUSA 521 - Project Management
+BUSA 521 - Business Analytics Capstone

 Hours: 3

 This course addresses problem-solving of complex projects where the use of data driven analytical skills yields real-world experience.
 As a team, students will be given the context of a business situation, and then asked to identify relevant tools and analytic frameworks to gain both insights into past and present operations, as well as predictions of future performance.
 Topics include but are not limited to resource management (time, money, and people), change management, quality control, risk management, leadership, and communication.
 Prerequisites: Must be taken in last semester.
-All core courses must be completed, ECO 595, BUSA 511, BUSA 523, BUSA 542, BUSA 526, BUSA 532, BUSA 537.
+All core courses must be completed, ECO/MKT/BUSA 595, BUSA 511, BUSA 523, BUSA 542, BUSA 526, BUSA 532, BUSA 537.

 BUSA 523 - Business Analytics Programming